spilornis/common-notes/README.md

 # common-notes
-Repository to track all common issues
+Repository to track all general issues that don't belong to a specific project.